I’m in a long-term, heterosexual relationship. That means a few things.

 Allow me to translate, for the non-committed-relationship set: My girlfriend likes to have people over four to five times a year, and I would be content to sit in my underwear and eat hot Cheetos and Takis while watching MSNBC.
 But if I did that, it would result in me becoming single.
 So, we compromise: I wear pants, and people come over occasionally.

-But every couple on these shows has to make mention of the fact that they LOVE to entertain.
+But every couple on HGTV has to make mention of the fact that they LOVE to entertain.
 They LOVE to have people over, and this open concept living room and kitchen is just PERFECT for entertaining!

 And if there isn’t already an open concept, you can bet that they are going to just knock down that wall and really open it up.